Cheap, easy ways to give back

 It's that time of year when doing good is en vogue.
 Salvation Army bell-ringers greet shoppers.
 Volunteers line up to serve food to the less fortunate.
 And local fire stations make calls for donations.

 While it seems corporations may make the biggest donations, it's everyday Americans who keep charities afloat.
-Last year, charitable giving totaled $290.89 billion, with three-quarters of that coming from individuals, says Jim Yunker, the vice chair of the Giving USA Foundation.
-That marked the first increase in two years after the Great Recession devastated household wealth.
+Last year, charitable giving totaled $316.23 billion, with $228.93 billion of that coming from individuals, says Jim Yunker, a director for the Giving USA Foundation.

 Here are some quick ways to give back on a budget.